Heart of Dixie Shiba Fanciers, Inc.

 The National Shiba Club of America, Inc. hereafter shall be referred to as NSCA and The American Kennel Club, Inc. hereafter shall be referred to as AKC.

 The President, Vice President, Secretary and Treasurer (collectively) hereafter shall be referred to as Officers.

-The three additional Members that are not Officers hereafter shall be referred to as Directors.
+The five additional Members that are not Officers hereafter shall be referred to as Directors.

 The Officers and Directors (collectively) hereafter shall be referred to as the Board

 Section 2: The objectives of the Club shall be:

 a.
 To encourage and promote quality in the responsible breeding of the purebred Shiba Inu and to do all possible to bring their natural qualities to perfection.

 b.
 To urge members and breeders to accept the standard of the breed as approved by AKC and NSCA as the only standard of excellence by which the Shiba shall be judged.

 c.
 To do all in its power to protect and advance the interests of the breed by encouraging sportsmanlike competition at dog shows, obedience and agility trials, etc.

 d.
 To conduct Regional Specialties, Supported Entries, CGC Tests and A & B Matches, and to host National Specialties under the rules of AKC and NSCA.